 The rate of veteran suicide continues to increase with each and every passing year.
-According to Stars and Stripes, 6,139 veterans killed themselves in 2017, an increase of two percent over veteran suicides the previous year — and a total increase of six percent since 2008
+In the worst year on record, 6,139 veterans killed themselves in 2017.
+This marks an increase of two percent from the previous year — and a total increase of six percent since 2008.

-The report also found that there’s an unnerving number of suicides among former National Guard and Reserve members.
-These veterans were never activated, as the military describes it, and thus have no access to VA services.
-Within this group, there were 919 suicides in 2017, a rate of 2.5 suicides per day.
+The report also found an unnerving number of suicides among former National Guard and Reserve members.
+These veterans were never “activated,” as the military describes it, and thus have no access to VA services.
+Within this group, there were 919 suicides in 2017 — a rate of 2.5 suicides per day.
 In total, around 12.4 percent of all military suicides in 2017 came from this group.

-It was also the first year that the suicide rate for veterans reached 1.5 times the rates for non-veteran adults.
+2017 was also the first year that the suicide rate for veterans reached 1.5 times the rate for non-veteran adults in the U.S.

-Unfortunately, the accompanying statement underlined just how complex of an epidemic this really is.
-VA Secretary Robert Wilkie essentially stated that the department is simply incapable of addressing the issue — that it needs help from the private sector to properly tackle it.
+The VA statement accompanying their report underlined just how complex of an epidemic this really is.
+Officials in charge explained that the department is simply incapable of addressing the issue and that it needs help from the private sector to properly tackle it.